 We are working with the community on the renovation of this vibrant recreation and community center in the St. Hughs neighborhood of North Philadelphia.

-The Trust for Public Land is working with community members to develop renovation plans for the existing facilities at this busy Philadelphia recreation center.
+The Trust for Public Land worked with community members to develop renovation plans for the existing facilities at this busy Philadelphia recreation center.

 The Trust for Public Land is redeveloping the asphalt-covered William Dick Elementary Schoolyard, creating a new recreation space for the school and community that will help manage stormwater runoff.